-The traditional meaning of Dark Fibre is unused or in other words “Dark” network infrastructure.
-‘Dark Fibre’ is especially well known term in network providers and operators.
+The traditional meaning of Dark Fiber is unused or in other words “Dark” network infrastructure.
+‘Dark Fiber’ is especially well-known term in-network providers and operators.
 Unused strands of Fiber is leased to customers to create their own privately-operated optical fibre network.
-This is different from leasing of bandwidth.
-In other words, Dark Fiber is in contrast to purchasing bandwidth or leased line on an existing network.
-The Dark Fibre network is under total control (Layer 3 Routing) of the client rather than the network provider.
+This is different from the leasing of bandwidth.
+In other words, It is in contrast to purchasing bandwidth or leased line on an existing network.
+The Dark Fiber network is under total control (Layer 3 Routing) of the client rather than the network provider.

-The benefits which can be reaped from dark fiber are –
+The benefits which can be reaped from it are –

 - High performance

 - Secured network flow and separation from other traffic

 Uses of Dark Fiber